-7. Reduction of Parking Spaces/Land Banking.
+- 7. Reduction of Parking Spaces/Land Banking.
 The Zoning Administrator or Planning Commission may require that an area be reserved, either on-site or off-site, to provide additional parking should it become apparent that additional parking is needed for the use.
 This designated area shall contain no structure or permanent feature.
 In the event additional parking is required, a site plan shall be submitted to the staff for approval.
-The additional parking shall be constructed within four (4) months thereafter.
+The additional parking shall be constructed within four (4) months thereafter. - a.
+For development in any zoning district, the Planning Director may approve a total reduction of not more than thirty (30) percent of the required off-street parking spaces where it has been demonstrated by study of the proposed use(s) and the customary operation of the use(s) that adequate parking would be provided.